zapabob/ROCm/README.md

 ##### If you Plan to Run with X11 - we are seeing X freezes under load

-ROCm 1.8.2 a kernel parameter noretry has been set to 1 to improve overall system performance.
+In ROCm 1.8.3, the kernel parameter 'noretry' has been set to 1 to improve overall system performance.
 However it has been proven to bring instability to graphics driver shipped with Ubuntu.
 This is an ongoing issue and we are looking into it.

 Before that, please try apply this change by changing noretry bit to 0.